bl-downey/Adv-Intro-ML/Stock_Price_Predictor/README.md

 ## Introduction

 This project, as indicated by the name, was a stock price predictor which informed the user whether it was a good time to buy, sell or hold.
 This was a partner project and we chose to use 5 stocks from the NASDAQ, namely AMZN, GOOGL, AAPL, NVDA and AMD.
-There were two result sections for this assignment, backtesting and live trading.
+There were two result sections for this assignment, backtesting and live paper trading.

 ## Dataset